-Whereas direct spending by the government fuels public consumption expenditure, transfers by the government results in higher disposable income for the private sector, particularly households, in turn, leading to higher private consumption expenditure.
+Whereas direct spending by the government fuels public consumption expenditure, transfers by the government result in higher disposable income for the private sector, particularly households, in turn, leading to higher private consumption expenditure.
 The dynamics of three kinds of expenditures (capital expenditure, transfer payments by the government to the rest of the economy and other revenue expenditure) in the economy are thus very different, and can be expected to generate different multiplier effects on the output.

 As was already noted, there has been a policy thrust to contain revenue expenditure and to limit it to the level of revenue receipts.
-Graph 1 presents the deficit on the revenue account and also the overall fiscal deficit in the economy.
-Expenditure on the revenue account has outstripped revenue receipts in all the years.
-After the improvement in revenue balances in the post FRBM, 2003 years, the situation turned worse with the worldwide financial crisis and the need for fiscal stimulus.
+Graph 1 presents the deficit on the revenue account and also the overall fiscal deficit in the economy.9 Expenditure on the revenue account has outstripped revenue receipts in all the years.
+After the improvement in revenue balances in the post FRBM 2003 years, the situation turned worse with the worldwide financial crisis and the need for fiscal stimulus.
 Moreover, the slowdown in revenue receipts as the economic growth faltered contributed to higher revenue deficits.
 There are two important points worth highlighting here. (a) The official policy stance is that the fiscal space for expansion of revenue expenditure seems to be limited unless revenue receipts pick up substantially.
-This is reflected in the Report of the Committee on Roadmap for Fiscal Consolidation (Chairman: Vijay Kelkar, Sept, 2012), which has called for pruning expenditure on subsidies and other items of expenditure and also size of the plan support. (b) The inverse relationship between the revenue deficit and capital expenditure.
+This is reflected in the Report of the Committee on Roadmap for Fiscal Consolidation (Chairman: Vijay Kelkar, Sept.
+2012), which has called for pruning expenditure on subsidies and other items of expenditure and also size of the plan support. (b) The inverse relationship between the revenue deficit and capital expenditure series is almost unmistakable: higher the revenue deficit, lower is the capital expenditure.

 When fiscal deficit is to be contained at a certain level, what can be the nature of fiscal correction?
-In Section 4, after estimating the usual multipliers, we report the estimates for multipliers under fiscal consolidation.
+In section 4, after estimating the usual multipliers, we report the estimates for multipliers under fiscal consolidation.